Dr Sara Walker

 In 2007, Dr Walker joined Northumbria University and continued her research on renewable energy and energy efficiency.
 She also developed new programmes, including the MEng Building Services Engineering, and successfully ran programmes, managed staff and developed research and business outreach.
 Her first role was as Subject Director for the Building Services team.
 Following a restructure she took on the role of Director of Research and Engagement for the Department of Architecture, Construction and Engineering.
 Later she was promoted to a Faculty role, as Director of Business and Engagement for the Faculty of Engineering and Computing..

 In September 2015 Dr Walker joined Newcastle University in the School of Mechanical and Systems Engineering.
-She is Degree Programme Director for the MSc Renewable Energy Flexible Training Programme (REFLEX) and MSc Renewable Energy and Enterprise Management (REEM).
+She was Degree Programme Director for the MSc Renewable Energy Flexible Training Programme (REFLEX) and MSc Renewable Energy and Enterprise Management (REEM) until 2017.
+In 2017 she became Director of Expertise for Infrastructure research.

 EPSRC Prosperity Outcomes Award Panel (Aug 2016)